-Book Symposium – Origins of Moral-Political Philosophy in Early China, 3 February 2022
+Interviewed by New Books Network on my book Origins of Moral-Political Philosophy in Early China, March 24, 2022

 "Personal Freedom and the Good Life in the Zhuangzi: An Early Daoist Vision," Mahan Lecture, Gettysburg College, November 15, 2021

 Gettysburg College, Pennsylvania

 "Zhuangzi and the Tragedy of Personal Freedom in Chinese History," Numata Lecture, University of Calgary, October 29, 2021

 Calgary, Alberta, Canada